In the context of cultural psychology, which statement best expla... | Study Prep in Pearson+

 1

-Step 1: Understand the concept of cultural psychology, which studies how cultural contexts influence human behavior and mental processes.
+Understand that cultural psychology studies how cultural contexts influence human behavior and mental processes.

-Step 2: Recognize that 'problem behaviors' are actions or patterns of behavior that a society or culture views as undesirable or maladaptive.
+Recognize that behaviors considered problematic in one culture may be acceptable or even valued in another due to differing cultural norms and values.

-Step 3: Analyze how cultural norms and values shape what is considered acceptable or problematic behavior within a specific cultural group.
+Identify that problem behaviors are not universally defined; instead, they are shaped by the unique beliefs, traditions, and social expectations of each culture.

 Watch next